mariahncornelio/CA-Wildfire-Forecasting/README.md

 * **Models Used:**
   * **LSTM:** Designed to handle sequential data, making it a natural fit for time series prediction
   * **GRU:** Faster alternative to LSTM, yields comparable performance with fewer parameters
   * **Bidirectional LSTM:** Allows the model to access both past and future context, improving sequence understanding.
-Learned that it's not the best for our data as there are no future sequences
+Learned that it's not the best for the data as there are no future sequences
   * **Stacked LSTM:** Multiple LSTM layers stacked to learn more abstract temporal patterns
   * **CNN + LSTM:** Combines convolution neural networks for local pattern extraction (days) and LSTM for temporal modeling
   * **Transformer:** Capable of capturing long-range dependencies and parallelizing training efficiently